Charles Schwab vs Merrill Lynch

 Margin Services

-Both firms offer margin trading in advisory and brokerage accounts.
-Short and long positions can be established, and advanced option spreads are on the table, too.
-Schwab’s equity profiles (but not Merrill’s) show the maintenance margin requirement for long stocks.
+Both companies allow margin trading in advisory and brokerage accounts.
+You can have both short and long positions, and use advanced option spreads.
+On Schwab’s website, equity profiles show the maintenance margin requirement for long stocks, but Merrill’s do not.

 Winner: Schwab